Qiksar/qiksar/README.md

 curl -L https://github.com/hasura/graphql-engine/raw/stable/cli/get.sh | bash
 ```

-## Check the location where you will close the Qiksar Repo
+## Check the location where you will clone the Qiksar Repo

 Ensure you are in your home folder: